Skip to main content

 Intuition

-Before this question, we knew exacting the digits from a number.
+Before diving deep into the problem, we knew exacting the digits from a number.

-Now in this question, we are told to reverse a number, So could extracting the digits from the number help us in any way?
+Now in this question, we are told to reverse a number.

 If you closely observe, extracting the number we were getting the last digit at first, then the second last digit, then the third last digit, and so on till the first digit.